cechandler/dissertation-paper/dissertation/source/04_part2_intro_walden.md

 \doublespacing

 Like many works throughout his career, *Walden* is deeply inspired by nature and furthermore has a connection to a literary work of the same name by Henry David Thoreau.
+Abrahamsen's first period works are often inspired by or otherwise make references to art, literature, poetry, or other music.
 The program note explains the origin of the title and describes the musical material and the kinds of processes found in the piece:

 \singlespacing